 Need more information?
 Check out our redistricting overview here.

-The North Carolina General Assembly’s January 2018 special session promises more efforts to rig the system from political bullies inside the legislature working for their own partisan interests.
+The North Carolina General Assembly’s 2018 short session promises more efforts to rig the system from political bullies inside the legislature working for their own partisan interests.
 This time the focus is our courts — with a bill (House Bill 717) to severely gerrymander judicial district lines, which will undermine the independence of our courts and force North Carolina’s judges to become more partisan.
-The House has already approved the bill.
-Next year, the Senate will consider it.

-It’s time to demand your Senators stand up against judicial gerrymandering, oppose House Bill 717, and protect our courts.
+For months, North Carolinians have successfully fought back against efforts to tamper with our courts.
+Keep up the pressure — demand your lawmakers stand up against judicial gerrymandering, oppose House Bill 717, and protect our courts.

 read up on the dangers of House Bill 717.

-contact your Senators and ask them to oppose House Bill 717.
+contact your lawmakers and ask them to oppose House Bill 717.

 commit to help us end gerrymandering in North Carolina.
 Sign our petition today demanding fair legislative districts now!